Molecular Beam Epitaxy of Al$\mathrm{_{1-x}}$Sc$\mathrm{_{x}}$N Nanowires: Towards Group-III Nitride Piezoelectric Nanogenerators with Enhanced Response: Materials and Methods

 Raman spectroscopy was performed at room temperature, with a 473 nm laser line used for excitation.
 The spectra were acquired on the sample cross-section in a back scattering geometry, employing an Olympus microscope objective with a magnification of $100\times$ and a numerical aperture of 0.9.
 A custom-modified HR Evolution setup (Horiba) was used, with a 800\,mm focal length monochromator equipped with a 1800\,grooves\,cm$^{-1}$ grating and a liquid nitrogen-cooled CCD detector.
 Spectral calibration was performed using the optical phonon of Si at 520.3\,cm$^{-1}$ as reference.

-To test the piezoelectric response of our \AlScN nanowires, we process them into vertically integrated nanogenerators.
+To test the piezoelectric response of our \AlScN nanowires, we process VINGs.
 To this end, a 2\,\% PMMA solution is spin-coated at 6000\,rpm for 30\,s onto the \AlScN, forming a $\approx$60\,nm over-layer.
-After soft-baking at 180\,$^{\circ}$C for 5\,min, this encapsulation provided mechanical stability and a uniform surface for the subsequent contact fabrication.
+After soft-baking at 180\,$^{\circ}$C for 5\,min, this encapsulation provided better mechanical stability and a more uniform surface for the subsequent contact fabrication.
 We use electron beam evaporation to deposit circular top contacts with a diameter of 0.8--1\,mm, consisting of 10\,nm Ni and 100\,nm Pt.
 Silver epoxy was then applied to the top contacts to improve the mechanical and electrical reliability.
-As bottom contact, we use the 400\,nm-thick sputtered TiN substrate.
-The direct response of the nanogenerators is measured according to the Berlincourt principle \cite{npl2768} and applying a dynamic (0.3 to 150\,Hz) sinusoidal force of 0.3--1\,N, with a static preload of 2--7\,N to ensure device stability.
-After measuring the piezoelectric signal, an impedance measurement was performed at the same position under the same static preload using an LCR meter (Keysight 4980AL) with an excitation voltage of 2\,V and frequency ranging from 20\,Hz to 1\,MHz.
-The capacitance and resistance values of the devices under test were extracted using a parallel equivalent circuit model, as we have previously reported for GaN and AlN nanowires \cite{buatip_acsappl.nanomater._2024}.
-Note that the $\varepsilon_{r,\mathrm{eff}}$ shown in Figure\,\ref{fig5}b was extracted at 200\,kHz to enable direct comparison with data available in the literature \cite{ambacher_j.appl.phys._2021}.
+As bottom contact, we use the 400\,nm-thick sputtered TiN template.
+The direct piezoelectric response of the nanogenerators is measured according to the Berlincourt principle \cite{npl2768} and applying a dynamic (0.3 to 150\,Hz) sinusoidal force of 0.2\,N, with a static preload of 3--4\,N to ensure device stability.
+After measuring the piezoelectric signal, an impedance measurement was performed at the same position under the same static preload using an LCR meter (Keysight 4980AL) with an excitation voltage of 200\,mV and frequency ranging from 20\,Hz to 1\,MHz.
+The capacitance and dielectric tangent loss values of the devices under test were measured.

+Large language models have been used to improve the written language, clarity and flow of the manuscript.